lerban/lerban/content/home/about.md

 # Biography

 I study interactions between people and water resources.
 My research has focused largely on groundwater: natural and manmade contamination, transboundary overdraft, pumping-induced land subsidence.
 These are wicked problems, brought about by complex interactions among social and environmental systems.
-I believe new modes of systemic thought and practice are needed to address themm- the old modes that got us here won’t suffice.
+I believe new modes of systemic thought and practice are needed to address them.
+The old modes that got us here won’t suffice.

 I have deep technical skills in earth data science and extensive (thematic and geographic) experience.
 For more details {{% staticref "files/cv.pdf" "newtab" %}}download my CV.{{% /staticref %}}